 Our students are considered some of the best in the world.
-Let us show you what they've accomplished in the past few years.
+Here's a list of what they've accomplished over the past few years.
 Needless to say, we're proud.

 First out this year was Gulltaggen in Oslo where students from Berghs won both gold, silver and bronze!
 In AKQA Future Lions in Cannes, five student teams were shortlisted and contributed to the prestigious prize ”School of the Year”, for the fifth consecutive year.
 A student team from Berghs was rewarded gold in Indigo Design Awards and also in One Show and D&AD New Blood.
 In the contest Young Glory one student team won two gold in the September competition, two gold and one silver in the October competition, one silver and a bronze in the November competition and one gold and one silver in the December competition.